 Garden leave, also called gardening leave, is a period of time when an employee is paid not to work.
-Specifically, it happens when an employee has given notice but is still technically employed by that company, and not allowed to work another employer.
+Specifically, it happens when an employee has given notice but is still technically employed by that company, and not allowed to work for another employer.
 During garden leave, an employee might work remotely or not at all, and usually is not allowed to actually work on-site for a set period of time.

 During garden leave, an employee is often prohibited from contacting employees, clients or vendors.
 They will likely also be prohibited from seeking other employment.

-Why Garden Leave?
+Why Is Garden Leave Used?

 Garden leave can be implemented for a variety of reasons.
-Firstly, it can have to do with an employee’s non-compete agreement.
-A non-compete agreement is a legal contract between an employee and his or her employer that states that the employee will not work for a competitor for a period of time after employment.
-Similarly, garden leave prevents an employee who is leaving a company for perhaps a competing company from taking time-sensitive or recent trade secrets or proprietary information with them when they depart.
+Firstly, it previously could have been associated with an employee’s non-compete agreement.
+These controversial agreements are a type of legal contract between an employee and his or her employer that states that the employee will not work for a competitor for a period of time after employment.
+However, the Federal Trade Commission (FTC) banned non-competes in 2024.

 It’s also important to note that garden leave can be put into place both if an employee resigns or if he or she was terminated and it usually applies to high-level employees.

-Pros and Cons
+Pros and Cons of Garden Leave

 For some, garden leave may seem like a sort of purgatory – being a restricted employee of their soon-to-be-former company, yet not allowed to seek work elsewhere.
 But for others, it could be a welcome respite following an unstable or toxic workplace environment.